Sufyx/Pet-Adoption/README.md

 Card page for a specific pet from the database. <br>
 Contains information about the pet, as well as actions available for it, ie: save/adopt/etc. <br>
 The available actions vary according to the pet's adoption status, and their relation to the user. <br>
-For example: <br>
+For instance: <br>
 "Adopt"/"Foster" will only be available if the pet was not adopted/fostered by another user. <br>
-"Return" will only be available if the pet was adopted/fostered specifically by the current user. <br>
+"Return" will only be available if the pet is already owned by the current user. <br>
 "Edit"/"Delete" will only be available for administrators.

 <br>